vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-asr.md

 When you report a problem with attack surface reduction rules, you're asked to collect and submit diagnostic data that can be used by Microsoft support and engineering teams to help troubleshoot issues.

-1. Open an elevated command prompt and change to the Windows Defender directory:
+1. Open Command Prompt as an administrator and open the Windows Defender directory:

    ```console
    cd "c:\program files\Windows Defender"